-Delivered 100% online, the Graduate Certificate in Teaching, Training, and Educational Technology consists of five 3-credit courses focused on teaching, training, and the use of technology in a variety of educational environments.
-Students can tailor the program to meet their needs and gain the knowledge and skills necessary to design and deliver course-related content through face-to-face, technology-enhanced, and e-learning environments.
+Delivered 100% online, the Graduate Certificate in Teaching, Training, and Educational Technology consists of five 3-credit courses focused on teaching, training and the use of technology in a variety of educational environments.
+Students can tailor the program to meet their needs and gain the knowledge and skills necessary to design and deliver course-related content through face-to-face, technology-enhanced and e-learning environments.
 The program is designed for the individual who has recently advanced in a related position and is without the academic preparation needed or for those choosing to increase their knowledge and skills in the field for future job opportunities.
 Students may choose one of five specialty areas.
-In order to be awarded the certificate, all required courses must be taken and one elective is allowed.
-Transfer credit from other institutions is not allowed.
+Courses taken towards the Graduate Certificate may be applied towards the M.Ed. or M.S. in Adult Education.
+Transfer credit from other institutions is not permitted.

 Requirements for admission to the certificate program include:

 - Graduate of an accredited four-year college or university

 - GPA of at least 3.0 on a 4-point scale in the last 60 credit hours of undergraduate study

 Applicants who do not meet the GPA requirements may be admitted provisionally based on past work experiences and the attainment of at least a “B” average in the first three courses of the certificate.

 Students may begin taking courses for the certificate in Summer, Fall or Spring.

 The certificate requires 15 credit hours.
 Required courses are offered during fall and spring semesters and during summer sessions.
 It is highly recommended that students take one course per academic session; thus the recommended time for completion is five semesters and/or summer sessions.